 |How come the grain elevator has a door high up off the ground?||Because people need to get out of there, and they can use a rope to get down.|

-For more information about making and using a question table, see Lilian Katz’s blog entry titled “The Question Table” on the Illinois Projects in Practice Web site.
+For more information about making and using a question table, see Lilian Katz’s blog entry titled “The Question Table”.

 It’s a good idea to post the question table on the wall where children, with the teacher’s help, can refer to it regularly during all phases of the project.
 Teachers can encourage children to continue asking questions throughout the project in a variety of ways: